Gary Kildall: Business career

 Digital Research house in Pacific Grove, California.
 On the sidewalk, to the left, commemorative plaque.

+Kildall's early career and software projects are described in the book Programmers at Work, a collection of interviews published by Microsoft Press.

 CP/M

 In 1973 Kildall and Kathryn Strutynski developed the language PL/M to produce CP/M, one of the first operating systems for personal computers.They used as reference their experience with the IBM mainframe computers and the operating system VM.

 Kildall and his wife Dorothy established a company, originally named "Intergalactic Digital Research" (later renamed as Digital Research, Inc.), to market the operating system CP/M by advertisements in hobbyist magazines.
 Digital Research licensed CP/M for the IMSAI 8080, a popular clone of the Altair 8800.
 As more manufacturers licensed CP/M, it became a de facto standard and had to support an increasing number of hardware variations.
 In response, Kildall pioneered the concept of a BIOS, a set of simple programs stored in computer hardware (ROM or EPROM microprocessor) that enabled CP/M to operate on different systems without modification.

 CP/M's quick success surprised Kildall, and he was slow to update it for high density floppy disks and hard disk drives.
 After hardware manufacturers discussed creating a rival operating system, Kildall started a rush project to develop CP/M 2.
 By 1981, at the peak of its popularity, CP/M operated on 3000 different computer models and DRI had million in yearly revenues.

 Between 1983 and 1984, Digital Research offered several of their business and educational applications for the IBM PC on bootable floppy diskettes bundled with SpeedStart CP/M, a reduced version of CP/M-86 as a bootable runtime environment.